sarcasm-is-the-key/sarcasm-is-the-key/README.md

-- 👋 Hi, I’m @sarcasm-is-the-key
+- 👋 Hi, I’m Rahul Ojha
 - 👀 I’m interested in ...
 Data Science with Python , Python Programming, Data Structures and Algorithms in Python.
 - 🌱 I’m currently learning to program good and efficient codes
 - 💞️ I’m looking to collaborate on any Python/Data Science based projects or game development using Pygame